Naa Autograph

 Naa Autograph Sweet Memories is a 2004 Indian Telugu-language romantic drama film directed by S. Gopal Reddy.
-The film stars Ravi Teja alongside Gopika, Bhumika Chawla, Mallika and Prakash Raj.
+The film stars Ravi Teja alongside Bhumika Chawla, Gopika, and Mallika.
 Though the film had an above average run at the box office, with the years gone by it slowly gathered cult following due to its refreshing content, making and music.
 This film is a remake of the Tamil film Autograph.
-Gopika reprised her role from the original film.
+Gopika and Mallika reprised their roles from the original film.
 The film was also dubbed and released in Hindi as Thokar.

 Plot

-The film begins with Seenu, who works in an advertising agency in Hyderabad, setting off on a journey, distributing wedding invitations for his forthcoming wedding.
+The film begins with Seenu, who works in an advertising agency in Vijayawada, setting off on a journey, distributing wedding invitations for his forthcoming wedding.
 Along the way, he encounters various individuals from his past, who bring back memories of three women who have affected his love life.

 First, Seenu returns to his village in Andhra Pradesh where he spent his childhood.
 He remembers his childhood antics, his school and his first love Vimala.
 After finishing school, Vimala got married and she never met Seenu again.
 In the present day, Seenu invites everyone from his village for his wedding including his friends, his old school master and Vimala, her husband and her three children.

 Then, Seenu goes to a village in Kerala where he moved after his father Sriram, a postmaster, was transferred there.
 He had his college education there.
 He was constantly bullied by the students there as he did not know Malayalam, but eventually managed to become friends with a fellow student Satyam, whose mother tongue was also Telugu.
 Satyam served him as a translator.
 Seenu soon fell in love with Lathika, a Malayali girl.
 Lathika too reciprocated his feelings and soon their relationship becomes intimate.
 However, when Lathika's family discovered this, they expelled Seenu's family from the village and had her marry a local youth who also liked her.
 In the present day, Seenu reunites with Satyam in Kerala and invites him for his wedding.
 When they arrive at Lathika's house to invite her too, Seenu becomes upset to see that his former love had become a widow (her husband had died in a boating accident a couple of years prior).